-As you know, internet traffic has risen exponentially over the past decade and shows no sign of stopping.
-With the latest and greatest devices, mobile internet access has become the norm and is predicted to pass PC based internet access soon.
+As you know, Internet traffic has risen exponentially over the past decade and shows no sign of stopping.
+With the latest and greatest devices, mobile Internet access has become the norm and is predicted to pass PC based Internet access soon.
 Because of the mobile boom, new obstacles and challenges are presented for content management.
 How will content adapt to all devices with different capabilities?
 How can your grandma’s gnarly tablet and cousin’s awesome new mobile phone request the same information from your portal?

 Using the Device API

-Device can be obtained from the
+Device from the

 themeDisplay object like this:

 You can view the API in the Device Javadocs.
 Using some of the methods from the Javadocs, here’s an example that obtains a device’s dimensions:

 Dimensions dimensions = device.getScreenSize();

 float width = dimensions.getWidth();

 Device object and the dimensions of a device.
 Of course this is just a simple example; you can acquire many other device attributes that help you take care of the pesky problems that arise when sending content to different devices.
 You can refer to the Device Javadocs mentioned above for assistance.
 Let’s look at some device capabilities next.